yal103/sp25-cse110-lab4/expose/javascript/part1.md

 # Part 1.
 A Quick Introduction...

+For this section (questions 1-7), observe the effect that the keywords *const*, *var*, and *let* have on the sumValues() function and those differences are caused by their differing variable scopes.

+**var declaration - AVOID USING VAR WHENEVER POSSIBLE**

+THe var keyword USED TO provide its variable with what is known as **function scope**.
+This means that regardless of the block it is defined in, it can be accessed anywhere inside the function it is defined in.
+In the past, using var to declare your variables in your programs led to naming conflicts and scoping issues.

 ![image1](images/image1.png)

 1. What is printed by line 9?
 If the code returns an error, explain why. ^^^^^